Last updated 24 September 2019

-Section 12 of the Ombudsman Act 2001 (Qld) (Qld Ombudsman Act) provides that the two principal functions of the Queensland Ombudsman are to investigate administrative actions of agencies, consider the administrative practices and procedures of agencies whose actions are being investigated and to make recommendations or provide information or other help to agencies about ways to improve the quality of decision-making and administrative practices.
+Section 12 of the Ombudsman Act 2001 (Qld) (Qld Ombudsman Act) provides that the principal functions of the Queensland Ombudsman are to investigate the administrative actions of agencies, to consider the administrative practices and procedures of agencies whose actions are being investigated and to make recommendations or provide information or other help to agencies about ways to improve the quality of decision-making and administrative practices.

 A complaint may be made by any person apparently directly affected by the action and must usually be made within one year after the day the complainant first had notice of the action.
 An investigation can be commenced if a complaint is made either in writing or orally about a particular administrative action or if the ombudsman considers an administrative action should be investigated (s 20 Qld Ombudsman Act).
 The ombudsman must investigate any administrative action of an agency referred by parliament or a statutory committee of the parliament (s 18 Qld Ombudsman Act).
 An administrative action of an agency includes an administrative action taken by, in or for the agency by an entity that is not an agency (s 10 Qld Ombudsman Act).